 Cyber threat actors pose an overarching threat to your organisation’s assets.
 In that regard, any organisation must be well-prepared with people, processes and technology controls that will detect and help remediate risks related to security weaknesses before threat actors do.

 The fundamental purpose of a network security architecture is to be an organisation’s armour against cyber threats.
 Security structures should ensure the protection of all components of its IT infrastructure.

 An effective network security architecture should have the following characteristics;

 Ensure that risk of cyber-attacks is reduced by determining all the elements in your estate.
-Continuous attack surface management and reduction of risks by carrying out exercises such as penetration testing, security design reviews and managed services scans.
-This will make sure you have no blind spots in your network.
-The fewer the blind spots, the minimal amount of attack surface exposure to the internet.
+Continuous attack surface management and reduction of risks by carrying out exercises such as penetration testing, security design reviews or code hardening such as PHP security improvements and managed services scans.
+This will ensure you have no blind spots in your network: the fewer the blind spots, the minimal amount of attack surface exposure to the Internet.

 - Stringent network security controls

 Make company networks difficult for threat actors to detect and penetrate.
 This must be thought from an attacker’s perspective and ensuring that a layered protection approach is followed.
-It involves reducing the attack likelihood, reducing the lateral movements, reducing the impact of an attack in the case and the ability to recover quickly.
+It involves reducing the attack likelihood, the lateral movements, the impact of an attack, and the ability to recover quickly.

 - End-to-end Encryption

 Ensure all your confidential and sensitive data are strongly encrypted and subject to end-to-end encryption methods during data in transit.
 Sensitive data protection often requires good security and privacy controls in the eyes of the law.
 Organisations must be prepared to deal with the adverse situations in case of data exposure, leaks or data breaches and how to act and report such activities.